-- FOODBANK: We support our local Foodbank.
-For any leftover food that has not been opened yet, we can arrange for this to go to our local food bank - KAI GO: For any opened food, that is still perfectly good to eat, Kai Go in Katikati, cooks meals for needy families and can also re-home that is already cooked that would otherwise go into the pig bucket
+- FOOD BANK: We support our local Foodbank.
+For any leftover food that has not been opened yet, we can arrange for this to go to our local food bank. - KAI GO: For any opened food, that is still perfectly good to eat, Kai Go in Katikati, cooks meals for needy families. - FAMILIES IN NEED: We have several needy families close by.
+Before you throw perfectly good food into the pig buckets, because you don't want to take it with you, please give us the opportunity to re-home unwanted food, to those who are less privileged.